Aasif9/Spotify-Lite/README.md

 # Spotify-Lite
-A spotify clone using java .
+A spotify clone using java.